On this page:

 Special general meetings

-General meetings (other than the annual general meeting) are called special general meetings and must have a specific purpose.
+General meetings (other than the AGM) are called special general meetings.
+They must have a specific purpose.

-Special general meetings are often called to deal with business that cannot wait until the organisation’s annual general meeting.
+Special general meetings often deal with business that can't wait until the AGM.
 A range of matters may be considered, including those that must be decided by a special resolution.
-For more information, view Special resolutions.
+For more information, view the Special resolutions section below.

 Committee meetings

-A committee is a group of members of the incorporated association who are chosen to make decisions on specific matters on behalf of it.
+A committee is a group of members of an association who make decisions on specific matters.

 Committee meetings are usually less formal than general meetings and the notice requirements to attend are also less formal.
-However, it is important to comply with the rules of your association and to take and store accurate minutes from committee meetings.
+However, it is important to follow the rules of your association and to take and store accurate minutes from committee meetings.

 For more information on rules, view Incorporated association rules.